ASTR 1210 (O'Connell) Study Guide

 gaseous coma and sometimes tails.

-- Tycho (1577) demonstrates that comets are astronomical objects, lying
+- Tycho (1577) demonstrates that comets are not in Earth's

 - Halley (1704) uses the Newtonian theory of gravity to interpret 4

-comets as the same object in an elliptical orbit with semimajor axis
+historical comets as the same object in a highly elliptical orbit with

 - Main reservoirs: